seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/about-the-author.md

 Venerable Kaṭukurunde Ñāṇananda was born in 1940 to a family of Buddhist parents in Galle, Sri Lanka.
 He received his school education at Mahinda College, Galle, where he imbibed the true Buddhist values.
-In 1962 he graduated from the University of Peradeniya and served as an Assistant Lecturer in Pali at the same University for a brief period.
+In 1962 he graduated from the University of Peradeniya and served as an Assistant Lecturer in Pāli at the same University for a brief period.
 He renounced his post in 1967 to enter the Order of Buddhist monks at Island Hermitage, Dodanduwa.